 - Improved Catholic-Muslim relations and in 2001 visited a mosque in Damascus, Syria.

-- Took considerably steps to improve relations with the Orthodox Churches.
+- Took considerable steps to improve relations with the Orthodox Churches.

 - His love for young people led him to establish World Youth Day, which attracted millions of young people from all over the world

-- Several times he extended an invitation to Jewish and Muslim representatives to participate in worldwide meetings to pray for peace.
+- He extended invitations to Jewish and Muslim representatives to participate in worldwide meetings to pray for peace.

 - His 1979 visit to Poland encouraged the growth of the Solidarity movement there and the collapse of communism in central and eastern Europe 10 years later.
 He was also committed to visiting China and Soviet Union but was prevented by their governments.

-Secondly, honoring of the beauty of marriage and family.
+Secondly, he is remembered for honoring the beauty of marriage and family.
 As a philosopher St. John Paul II held the domestic life in the highest regard, seeing its role as the building block of civilization and the first school of love.